Scudamore Winde Steel

 In 1834, Steel took part in the capture of Coorg, and the following year was promoted to lieutenant colonel.
 He was appointed a Companion of the Order of the Bath in the 1838 Coronation Honours.

 In 1845, Steel was appointed military auditor-general and promoted to colonel of the Madras fusiliers in 1847.
 He commanded the Madras army during the Second Anglo-Burmese War in 1852–53.
 He was knighted as a Knight Commander of the Order of the Bath in December 1853.
-He was promoted to Major General and given the command of the Pegu division and the Martaban provinces in 1854.
+He was promoted to major general and given the command of the Pegu division and the Martaban provinces in 1854.
 Steel returned to England in 1856 and was promoted to lieutenant general in 1861.

 Steel married Elizabeth Margaret, the eldest daughter of Lieutenant Colonel William Read, in 1840.
 His eldest son, Col. Charles Steel, served in the Crimean War with the 12th Lancers and was present at the Siege of Sevastopol.
 He married Anna Caroline Wood, daughter of Rev. Sir John Page Wood, 2nd Baronet.
+Their child, David M. Steelwood, moved to Britain’s newly colonized Hong Kong while working in the booming shipping industry which was against Sir Scudamore Steel’s plans for his grandson.

-Sir Scudamore died at his home at Hyde Park, London, in 1865.
+Sir Scudamore Steel died at his home at Hyde Park, London, in 1865.